Add Comments to Your Hugo Site with Remark42

 [+] Running 3/3

-The first time when you run this command, the persistent volume, remark-db, is created.
-You can verify that the remark42 container is running:
+The first time when you run this command, the proxy network, remark42_proxy, is created.
+The data volume, remark42_data, is also created.
+These are “persistent” and will exist until deleted.
+You can verify that the remark42 container is running with the Docker ps command:

 $ docker ps